yohannescodes/ledgerly/README.md

 ### Services
 - `NetWorthService` aggregates wallets, manual entries, and liabilities into live net-worth totals and snapshots.
-- `PriceService` and `ManualInvestmentPriceService` maintain deterministic local prices and optional remote quotes (CoinGecko or custom clients) for manual investments.
+- `PriceService` and `ManualInvestmentPriceService` maintain deterministic local prices and optional remote quotes (CoinGecko for crypto, Alpha Vantage for stocks) for manual investments.
 - `DataBackupService` and `DataExportService` create JSON backups, import payloads, and refresh stores after restores.
 - `BudgetAlertService` and `GoalReminderService` hook into `UNUserNotificationCenter` when alerts are enabled.